CAREER LIFE EDUCATION 8 & 9

 (Note: Students will automatically be enrolled in each of these mandatory courses.)

-This course will deliver the content of Planning 10 to all students entering grade 11.
+This course will deliver the content of Career Life Education 10 to all students entering grade 11.
 This four-credit course required for graduation will enable students to become self-directed individuals who set goals, make thoughtful decisions, and take responsibility for pursuing their aspirations.
-In Senior Planning students will be provided with opportunities to:
+In Career Life Education 10 students will be provided with opportunities to:

 - plan for successful learning in the Graduation Program